dask/dask/docs/source/array-design.rst

 Metadata
 --------

-Many Array operations rely on knowing the name and dtype of columns.
+Many Array operations rely on knowing the dtype (int, float,..) and type (numpy, cupy,...).
 To keep track of this information, all Dask Array objects have a ``_meta`` attribute which contains an empty Numpy object with the same dtypes.
 For example: